 Kale Bubble and Squeak

 We used to have bubble and squeak a lot when I was a child.
-Without fail we had a large roast on Sundays and the left overs were eaten throughout the week.
+Without fail we had a large roast on Sundays and the leftovers were eaten throughout the week.
 Monday’s meal would often consist of cold meat and bubble and squeak.
-While it is a great dish for using up left overs I also make it from scratch.
+While it is a great dish for using up leftovers I also make it from scratch.
 I get a box of organic vegetables delivered every week which often has some greens.
 Recently I’ve had kale in it which is what I used for these bubble and squeak cakes, but you can also use cabbage, spring greens or even sprouts.
-Incidentally the name supposedly comes from the sound of the mixture bubbling and squeaking as it is fried to reheat.
+Incidentally, the name supposedly comes from the sound of the mixture bubbling and squeaking as it is fried to reheat.

 Using Left Overs

-If you are using left overs, simply miss out the first few steps.
+If you are using leftovers, simply miss out the first few steps.
 The ratio of mash to greens is not critical but aim for more mash than cabbage so that it binds well together.
 When making it from scratch as in this recipe, allow to cool slightly before adding the egg since it will start to cook and scramble if the mash is too hot.
 You need to allow it to cool enough to shape anyway, so just be a little patient.
 If you are in a hurry, you can speed it up a little by tipping into a large cold bowl and spreading it out a bit.

 When I want to serve mine as a light meal, I often add a little chopped bacon for extra flavour but this is by no means essential.
-So if you want to vegetarian dish just leave it out, I do when I’m serving it as a side dish.
+So if you want a vegetarian dish just leave it out, I do when I’m serving it as a side dish.
 You can replace the bacon with some chopped or sliced mushrooms if you like.

 Step by Step Kale Bubble and Squeak Cakes

-3 tbsp rapeseed oil
+- 3 tbsp rapeseed oil

-1 onion, chopped
+- 1 onion chopped

-125g/4oz streaky bacon, chopped (optional)
+- 125 g streaky bacon chopped (optional)

-salt and freshly ground black pepper
+- salt and freshly ground black pepper

-2 tbsp plain flour
+- 2 tbsp plain flour

 Place the potatoes in a saucepan and cover with cold water.
 Bring to the boil.
 Reduce the heat, cover and simmer for 20 minutes until just tender.

-While the potatoes are cooking, strip the kale leaves from the stems and discard the stems.
+- While the potatoes are cooking, strip the kale leaves from the stems and discard the stems.
 Wash well then thickly shred.
 Add to the potatoes for the last 5 minutes of cooking.

 - Drain well, then mash.

-Heat 1 tbsp of oil in a frying pan and add the onions and bacon, if using.
+- Heat 1 tbsp of oil in a frying pan and add the onions and bacon, if using.
 Cook over a low heat for 5 minutes until softened and beginning to colour.
 Add to the drained potatoes and kale.

-Leave until cool enough to handle.
+- Leave until cool enough to handle.
 Season well and add the beaten egg.
 Beat to combine.